 This six quart Dutch Oven's smooth glass surface will evenly heat your food, whether you're cooking a stew, sourdough bread, veggies, or a roast.

 Paul Revere is given credit for refining the Dutch oven after it came to the Colonies.
 He improved the lid to the flanged lid in order to better hold the coals placed on top of the oven.
-Over time, the pots became shallower and legs were added so that the oven could be elevated above the coals.
+Over time, the pots became shallower and legs were added so that the oven could be elevated above the hot coals.
 Made of cast iron, the pot was versatile and durable.

 The Spread of the Dutch Oven

 The Dutch oven began to make its way across the United States.
 Explorers Lewis and Clark are said to have used this pot during their many travels.
 Mountain men, cowboys, and chuckwagons used the pot.
 The pots seen hanging over a fire in western movies are Dutch ovens.
-It was a revered piece of equipment; so much so that it was often left in wills in the 18th and 19th centuries.
+It was a revered piece of equipment; so much so that it was often left in wills in the 19th century.
 Even George Washington’s mother placed “iron” kitchenware in her will.
 Mormon settlers brought the pot to Utah and the Dutch oven became the official state cooking pot of Utah.

 The Dutch Oven Today